Rafael-Euzebio/study-notes/CS50x/Week 1: C/CS50x Character.md

 # Character
-Character is a [[Primitive Data Types|Primitive Data Type]] which can store only a single character.
+Character is a [[CS50x Primitive Data Types]] which can store only a single character.
 It's the most basic data type in C.
 - Size (bytes): 1
 - Format Specifier: %c or *%s (with arrays)*